rafifos/proffy/CONTRIBUTING.md

 ## If you didn't contribute already

-This is a **personal** project for learning purposes, you shouldn't
+This is a **personal** project for learning purposes, you shouldn't.

 ## If you did...